valuto/valutowallet/README.md

 # Setup

 1. Copy `.env.example` to `.env` and `.env.testing.example` to `.env.testing`.
+Edit the files to match your own server configuration.
 2. `composer install`
 3. Run the database migrations from the `migrations/` folder.
-4. Make sure the `qrgen/phpqrcode/cache` folder exists and is writable by the webserver.
+4. Make sure the `qrgen/phpqrcode/cache/` folder exists and is writable by the webserver.

 # Testing